Pinyin Cheatsheet for (Mostly American) English Speakers

 - o sounds like short or boy, again without the trailing r sound.

 - u is usually the romanization for two different vowels in Mandarin, u and ü.
 The former sounds like food or pool, and the later doesn’t exist in English.
-A good way to approximate ü is you or pronouncing the letter u in English).
+A good way to approximate ü is pronouncing the letter u in English).

 - u is actually ü if it comes after j, q, x, or y.